 - Pasta: Any short, textured pasta will work well.
 Just be sure to use textured pasta to hold the sauce.

-- Parmesan: Try asiago or pecorino romano for a slightly different flavor.
+- Parmesan: Try Asiago or Pecorino Romano for a slightly different flavor.

-How to Make This Jerk Shrimp Pasta Recipe
+How to Make Jerk Shrimp Pasta

-To make this a one-pan meal, boil the pasta in a large skillet you'll then use to make the rest of the dish.
+- To make this a one-pan meal, boil the pasta in a large skillet you'll then use to make the rest of the dish.

 - Medium is the perfect temperature for cooking shrimp.
 It cooks them to perfection quickly without burning or overcooking.